 Although it’s a desirable holiday destination, it may not suit everyone’s living style.
 The cost of living is higher than many US states.
 Some towns and cities are difficult to access, and there are even parts that experience 24 hour darkness in winter.

 Minimum Wage in Alaska

-At the beginning of 2021 the minimum wage in Alaska is of $10.34 per hour.
-It was raised from $10.19 to $10.34 across the state, except for in the town of Fairbanks.
+At the beginning of 2022 the minimum wage in Alaska is of $10.34 per hour.
+It stayed the same as in the previous year.
 Even the lowest minimum wage in Alaska is $2.50 more than the federal minimum wage.